MicrosoftDocs/powerbi-docs/powerbi-docs/service-premium-incremental-refresh.md

 Incremental refresh enables very large datasets in the Power BI Premium service with the following benefits:

 - **Refreshes are faster.** Only data that has changed needs to be refreshed.
-For example, refresh only the last 5 days of a 10-year dataset.
+For example, refresh only the last five days of a 10-year dataset.

 - **Refreshes are more reliable.** For example, it is not necessary to maintain long-running connections to volatile source systems.